RagingGrim/university-public/INL240/theme2.md

 - digitally intercepting personal information shared online through personal communications or online business transactions;
 - “shoulder surfing”, where an identity thief stands close enough to you during a personal transaction that they can see the personal information you are completing.
 “Identity theft, also known as ID theft is a crime in which a criminal obtains key pieces of personal information, such as Social Security or driver's license numbers, in order to pose as someone else.”
 </details>

+## Types of identity theft
+#### Criminal identity theft
+- This is when a criminal identifies themselves as someone else, through the use of stolen credentials or a fake ID, during arrest.
+- It becomes difficult for the victim of identity theft to clear themselves of a criminal record that may be as a result of criminal ID theft.
+#### Financial identity theft
+- This is considered the most common type of identity theft.
+- This is when someone applies for loans, opens credit accounts, purchases goods and services in another individual’s name.
+#### Identity cloning
+- The identity thief impersonates someone else – could be an illegal immigrant or those hiding from authorities.
+#### Medical identity theft
+- This type of theft involves impersonating another person in order to obtain medical care, drugs or to commit medical insurance fraud.
+This may affect the victim through charges brought forward in the event of drug abuse, or negative effect on medical insurance in the future.
+#### Child identity theft
+- When the identity thief (be it a stranger, family member or friend) uses the child’s identity number to establish lines of credit or make fraudulent purchases.
+#### Synthetic identity theft
+- Identities are completely or partially fabricated.
+Fake ID documents, or combinations of identity numbers or names from a number of different people may be used to create an entirely fictional identity.
+This is difficult to track, and is most harmful to the credit organizations themselves, because of the confusion of details.